-For Gary Bowman, a physical therapist, a routine October night led into a routine October morning.
+For Gary Bowman, a physical therapist, a routine October night led to a routine October morning.
 Until it wasn’t.

 They lowered him to the floor and called for the response team.
 They arrived with a stretcher and transported him to Sycamore’s Emergency Department.
 By then, it was clear: a typical morning quickly and unexpectedly turned into the morning Gary had a heart attack.

-Though shocked, Gary was stable when he was transferred to the Cath Lab at Kettering Medical Center.
+Though shocked, Gary was stable when he was transferred to the Cath Lab at Kettering Health Main Campus.
 Dr. Mohammed Ali, an interventional cardiologist, performed an angioplasty and inserted a small stent.
-Gary couldn’t believe he had gone into cardiac arrest, let alone that there was a 100% or blockage, in the right coronary artery.
+Gary couldn’t believe he had gone into cardiac arrest, let alone that there was a 100% or blockage in the right coronary artery.
 He had just run a 5K the night before.

 “I ran about 1,200 miles the whole year.
 My numbers were good,” Gary said of his labs, which had given no indication he was at risk for a heart attack.